NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Anjana Thanguturi
 Worked on implementing of trignometric functions but have to look into all functions implementations because some functions are not recongnizing

+###### Sindhuja Vilipala
+Worked on the implementation of all the the trignometric functions but unable to execute all.